A Simple Yet Powerful Economy

 Most large-volume, cumbersome goods, such as food, precious metals, stones and building supplies, were shipped by water.
 Numerous sea lanes provided cheap and easy access to all parts of the Mediterranean.
 The consolidation of the Roman navy under Augustus virtually wiped the threat of piracy out, but inclement weather, inaccurate charts and poor navigational equipment could still wreak havoc on a convoy.
 Still despite the dangers, there was no better way to move cargo than by ship.

-Romans thrived off of its imports, and importers were among the wealthiest citizens of the Empire.
+Romans thrived off of imported goods, and importers were among the wealthiest citizens of the Empire.
 The trading of goods for goods barter system was alive and well in the ancient world, but the Romans also used one of the world's most developed coinage systems.
 Coins of brass, bronze, copper, silver and gold in the Imperial system were minted and circulated under strict rules for weights, sizes, value and metal composition.
 The popularity and value of Roman coins became so great that they could be found as far east as India.
 Roman coins were greatly detailed and of high artisanship, and often were used as tools by the Emperors to circulate various forms of news and propaganda to the people and the world.
 In fact, numismatics (the study of ancient coins), is among the greatest sources of historical facts, events and living conditions as it relates to the Romans.